Innovations

 Introduction

-From 1999 through 2008 I redirected my creativity toward the incredible challenge of running a software development company, but didn’t realize until after I sold Terra Soft how much I had lost my free-flowing creativity.
-I felt dry inside, and vowed to regain what once came so naturally to me.
+From 1999 through 2008 my every waking moment was given to the challenge of running a software development company.
+I didn’t realize until after I sold Terra Soft how much I had lost my free-flowing creativity.
+Innovation took a new form, my creativity leveraged to survive, sometimes thrive under the burden of sales, management, and competition in ever shifting markets.
+Once free, I vowed to regain what once came so naturally to me–creativity expressed in physical form.

 Introduction | Current Projects | Patents | Archives